gregdionne/mcbasic/examples/README.md

 ## Benchmark
 The files in the benchmark directory are small examples that can be run to compare the speed or performance against the MICROCOLOR BASIC interpreter.
 See the README.md file in that directory to learn more about them.

-# Jim Gerrie's Programs
+## Jim Gerrie's Programs
 Most of the files in the native and bytecode directories are taken from talented and dedicated programmer Jim Gerrie.

-## Native Programs
 Files in the native directory were small enough to be compiled with the "-native" option.

-## Bytecode Programs
 Files in the bytecode directory were compiled without any options.

-## External repositories
+### External repositories
 Jim has two repositories of BASIC programs for the MC-10.

-### Jim's main TRS-80 MC-10 repository.
+#### Jim's main TRS-80 MC-10 repository.
 Jim's main TRS-80 MC-10 repository (at https://github.com/jggames/trs80mc10) has perhaps a hundred or so programs for the MC-10 and is a mix of original and ported programs accumulated over the years.
 Unless otherwise indicated, most of these programs will run quite well using the MICROCOLOR BASIC interpreter on the MC-10 with the 16K RAM Expansion.

 Many of these programs will run considerably faster when using the compiler.
 Most programs don't need much work to convert.
 Other programs need a little more work to be usable at the increased speed.